mozilla-services/merino/docs/data.md

 ## Metrics

+> A note on timers: Statsd timers are measured in milliseconds, and are reported
+> as integers (at least in Cadence).
+Milliseconds are often not precise enough
+> for the tasks we want to measure in Merino.
+Instead we use generic histograms
+> to record microsecond times.
+Metrics recorded in this way should have `-us`
+> appended to their name, to mark the units used (since we shouldn't put the
+> proper unit μs in metric names).

 - `startup` - A counter incremented at startup, right after metrics are initialized, to signal a successful metrics system initialization.